MaGnsio/100-days-of-code/log.md

 ### Day 14: August 19, 2020 -> Day 18: August 23, 2020

-**Progress:** solved 31 problem on CF, participated in "Educational Codeforces Round 93 (Rated for Div.
+**Progress:** solved 31 problems on CF, participated in "Educational Codeforces Round 93 (Rated for Div.
 2)", read chapter 3 & 4 from "c++ crash course a fast-paced introduction" book, and learned about string algorithms, frequency array, and the modulo output.

 **Thoughts:** things are getting clearer